godatadriven/godatadriven-blog/content/upgrade-CDH4-to-CDH5.md

 # Conclusion

 The documentation of Cloudera is complete and adjusted for the different versions of the components.
 Most of the settings and configuration-files can be found there.
 The upgrade process is explained in detail.
-Although upgrading sounds like a piece of cake, it was done without a fight.
-It was definitely worth upgrading even with all the the bug-fixes, the user experience is greatly improved and we're using the latest and greatest again.
+Although upgrading sounds like a piece of cake, it wasn't done without a fight.
+It was definitely worth upgrading even with all the bug-fixes, the user experience is greatly improved and we're using the latest and greatest again.
 All users of the cluster are happy with the new version.
 The main take away is that if the upgrade wizard fails, which sadly has been the case on both this production cluster and a VM test cluster, it can not be rerun.
 The idea is to manually perform all the steps that the wizard failed to do.